tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 : causes execution to wait until the signal is emitted before coninuing
 * usig the await keyword with a signal or a call to a function that is also a coroutine will immediately return control to the caller.
 	* when the signal is emitted or the coroutine finishes, it will resume execution from the point where it stopped
-* Calling a coroutine without using `await` will generate an
+* using a return value from a coroutine without using `await` will generate an error
+* If the return value is unneeded then `await` is optional
+* if `await` is used with an expression that is not a signal or coroutine then the value is returned immediately and the function will continue